-PRO: The Titans signed Ben Jones early in the 2016 free agency period to bring veteran leadership and experience to the center position and he provided just that in his two campaigns with the club.
+PRO: The Titans signed Ben Jones early in the 2016 free agency period to bring veteran leadership and experience to the center position and he provided just that in his three campaigns with the club.
 The 6-foot-3-inch, 308-pounder was originally selected by the Houston Texans in the fourth round (99th overall) of the 2012 NFL Draft.
 The University of Georgia product is a versatile player, having started contests at center and both guard spots in his first four seasons with the Texans.

 • In 2016, Jones centered all 16 games in his first campaign with the Titans and was a part of an offensive front that blocked for the NFL’s third-ranked rushing attack which averaged 136.7 rush yards per game.

 • In 2015, Jones transitioned to his natural position of center and started all 16 games and the playoff contest for the Texans.

 • In 2014, Jones started all 16 contests at left guard.

 • As a rookie in 2012, Jones started the final 10 games of the season at right guard and was named the Texans Rookie of the Year.